-In my last blog, “An Open Letter to Manufacturing Companies” I addressed a specific community because I see Google Plus as the answer to a much needed foray into the social media world by industrial companies.
+In my last blog, “An Open Letter to Manufacturing Companies” I addressed a specific community because I see social media as a critical piece of engaging in today’s marketplace by industrial companies.
 While others scoff, I see the power of leveraging this technology into an invaluable communication tool.
-Google Plus can be be administered in order to engage with customers from a distribution network all the way through to the end-user in an entirely new way.
+Social Media isn’t just for the narcissist-selfie-sharing users, it can actually be a fantastic way to engage with customers and open up dialogue on a wide array of topics.

 Discussions which ensued from the last blog brought to light a question I wanted to address.
-What keeps companies from these already chartered waters?
-Social media is not new and certainly at this point, a company isn’t going to carry the burden of pioneering through this medium – it’s already been done.
-In addition, there are plenty of free resources to guide companies so they don’t even have to make the mistakes of the early adopters.
-So why exactly are companies still avoiding these popular and powerful tools?
+What keeps manufacturing companies from entering these already-chartered waters?
+Social media is not new and no company is going to carry the burden of pioneering through this medium – it’s already been done.
+Besides, there are so many resources to guide companies now there is no reason to fear to make mistakes like the early adopters faced.
+So why exactly are companies still avoiding these popular and powerful communication tools?

 I suspect it’s for the same reason that keeps us from doing anything we haven’t done before – lack of awareness, lack of resources or a lack of confidence.
 I’m going out on a limb here to state that in this case, it can’t be an awareness issue.
 Nor do I think it’s lack of resources because I’ve never worked for a company who couldn’t budget for a much-needed person or project if there was a desperate need.
 Something else might have to give in order to make it happen, but there is always a way!

 This leaves me believing the reason so many manufacturing and industrial companies haven’t made the step toward social media is that which plagues everyone to some degree – fear.
 Fear runs a lot of people, so it stands to reason since individuals make up corporations, that fear runs rampant in most companies.
 Fear of looking incompetent and fear of failure paralyzes people from making courageous decisions . . . and from making progress.